Notre-Solutions/Inship-Website/src/pages/index.md

       meet your customers needs.
-These range from a simple A.I. data extraction that can be added as a hidden module to any accounts package to a full Accounts Payable solution system that can be tailored to meet the needs of most medium and large business.
+These range from a simple A.I. data extraction that can be added as a hidden module to any accounts package to a full Accounts Payable solution system that can be tailored to meet the needs of most medium and large businesses.
   sectionB:
     title: The Problem
     show: false